palnitin24/Arduino_TensorFlowLite/README.md

 ## Contributing

 Forks of this library are welcome and encouraged.
-If you have bug reports or fixes to contribute, the source of this code is at [https://github.com/tensorflow/tflite-micro](http://github.com/tensorflow/tflite-micro) and all issues and pull requests should be directed there.
+This is not the official repository for this library so if you have bug reports or fixes to contribute, the source of this code is at [https://github.com/tensorflow/tflite-micro](http://github.com/tensorflow/tflite-micro) and all issues and pull requests should be directed there.

-The code here is created through an automatic project generation process and may differ from that source of truth, since it's cross-platform and needs to be modified to work within the Arduino IDE.
+The modification in the files are done by myself and may differ from that source of truth.
+It's a modified file to be able to work within the Arduino IDE.